Cindy Alexander: Breastcancer.org

-As a breast cancer survivor, Cindy became involved with Breastcancer.org as she used their resources many times herself during her journey from diagnosis to recovery.
+As a breast cancer survivor, Alexander became involved with Breastcancer.org as she used their resources many times herself during her journey from diagnosis to recovery.
 Her desire to give back to others led to her being named the Celebrity Ambassador for Breastcancer.org.
 In this role, she helps to spread the message about Breastcancer.org while she is performing on tour and at various public appearances.

 The Kay Yow Cancer Fund

-In 2017 Cindy toured extensively across the USA raising money for The Kay Yow Cancer Fund through raising funds through Play It Forward.

-She had heard about former NC State Basketball Coach Kay Yow when she was asked to sing the National Anthem at a UCLA Women's Basketball Play4Kay game.

-Kay was first diagnosed with breast cancer in 1987, and passed away on January 24, 2009, after facing her third bout with the disease.
-Before her death, she joined forces with the Women's Basketball Coaches Association (WBCA) and The V Foundation for Cancer Research to form the Kay Yow Cancer Fund, a 501 (c)(3) charitable organization committed to being a part of finding an answer in the fight against women's cancers through raising money for scientific research, assisting the underserved and unifying people for a common cause.
+In 2017, Alexander toured extensively across the US raising money on her "Play It Forward" tour for The Kay Yow Cancer Fund.
+She had heard about former NC State basketball coach Kay Yow when she was asked to sing the National Anthem at a UCLA Women's Basketball Play4Kay game.
+Kay was first diagnosed with breast cancer in 1987, and died on January 24, 2009, after facing her third bout with the disease.
+Before her death, she joined forces with the Women's Basketball Coaches Association (WBCA) and The V Foundation for Cancer Research to form the Kay Yow Cancer Fund, a 501 (c)(3) charitable organization committed to being a part of finding an answer in the fight against women's cancers, through raising money for scientific research, assisting the underserved and unifying people for a common cause.
 Due to the unique partnership with The V Foundation, they use their Scientific Advisory Committee to ensure all donations support only the cancer research projects with the most potential to find a cure.

-Dr. Kristi Funk, Author of "Breasts"
+Dr. Kristi Funk, author of Breasts

-Alexander teamed up with Dr. Kristi Funk, author of "Breasts" for her book launch party at Amoeba Records in Hollywood, CA.
+Alexander teamed up with Dr. Kristi Funk, author of Breasts for her book launch party at Amoeba Records in Hollywood, California.